e-comas/e-comas.github.io/_posts/2021-09-06-the-surprising-relationship-between-amazon-and-google-–-and-the-low-cost-low-risk-ways-you-can-benefit.md

 ---
 layout: blog
-title:
-  The surprising relationship between Amazon and Google – and the low-cost, low-risk ways you can benefit
+title: The surprising relationship between Amazon and Google – and the low-cost, low-risk ways you can benefit
 author: Jérôme de Guigné
 date: 2021-09-06T14:20:09.017Z
-excerpt: >
+excerpt: >-
   Amazon and Google: bitter rivals?

   They compete against each other.
-You would think they'd keep out of each other's way.

-  Google even relaunched its shopping platform last year in order to better compete against Amazon.

 But even so, the two companies have a surprisingly fruitful relationship.

-  A large proportion of Amazon's traffic comes directly from Google searches.

-  And because of that, a huge proportion of Google's income comes from Amazon
-  itself: Amazon is one of Google's biggest clients.
 thumbnail: /images/uploads/amazonvsgoogle.png
 thumbnail_alt: Amazon versus Google
 tags: